Jugate conmigo

-Jugate Conmigo is an hour-long variety show targeted to teenagers aired in Telefe on weekdays at 6 P.M from 1991 to 1993 and at weekdays at 5 P.M. in 1994.
+Jugate Conmigo was an hour-long variety show targeted to teenagers aired in Telefe on weekdays at 6 P.M from 1991 to 1993 and at weekdays at 5 P.M. in 1994.
 It lasted four seasons and was hosted by Cris Morena.
 The program was based on the US show Double Dare.

 It aired during four extremely successful seasons, being the leader on its time-slot and spawning sold-out concerts, platinum-selling albums and licensed products.
 Cris presented the show with a group of ten teenagers which changed twice: one group during 1991 and 1992 and another one from 1993 to 1994.

 After four seasons, Cris decided to move on to other projects and to do a weekly variety show Jugate con Todo, which lasted four months and was not as successful.

 In 1994, Cris, alongside teenagers of the first two seasons, starred in soap opera Quereme.

 Michel Brown, Luciano Castro, Romina Yan among others debuted on television in Jugate Conmigo.